 What is Tableau?

-Criteria What makes Tableau unique
+What makes Tableau unique |

-Technical skills No technical skills needed to work with Tableau
+No technical skills needed to work with Tableau |

-Get fast answers Possible
+Get fast answers |

-Types of data Tableau can work with any type of data
+Tableau can work with any type of data |

-User experience Extremely user-friendly
+User experience |

-In this Tableau dashboard tutorial, you will get a step-by-step understanding of this top business intelligence and tableau data visualization tool.
+In this Tableau dashboard tutorial, you will get a step-by-step understanding of this top business intelligence and Tableau data visualization tool.

 Using Tableau, you can answer any business question provided the data exists for it in some format.
 Tableau has scores of features using which you can dice and slice the data and then convert it into stunning visualizations.
-Once the data is depicted in the form of bars, charts, graphs, plots you will be able to shed more light on the same data.
+Once the data is depicted in the form of bars, charts, graphs, and plots you will be able to shed more light on the same data.
 You can detect hidden patterns, relationships, trends, and new meanings so that you can make a well-informed and valuable business decision.

 Watch this video on What is Tableau 10?